BirdeeHub/FOOdBAR/README.md

 made it be buildable by nix, and included a dev shell

-defined the basic routes and templates needed for the tab skeleton
+defined the basic api routes and templates needed for the tab skeleton

 set up authentication via JWT and auth database

 defined skeleton of runtime state type objects

+defined part of the skeleton for the tabs themselves

 ### TODO AND IDEAS:
 database for tab items